 1) Mindfully accepting the emotion

-2) Changing the emotion by opposite action
+2) Changing the emotion with opposite action coping skills

 In the following video, George Costanza from Seinfeld does a funny version of opposite action.

 Learning how to be an emotional person does not have to feel like a curse.
 DBT is an amazing, positive, treatment that can teach you the blessings of being you.
-For more information on how we can help, fill out our contact form or call Suffolk DBT J.L., LCSW at (631) 828-2264.
+For more information on how we can help, fill out our contact form or call Suffolk DBT at (631) 828-2264.